Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### Max Raycast Distance
-<small>Raycasting is the use of intersection tests to solve problems in ROBLOX.
+###### Raycasting is the use of intersection tests to solve problems in ROBLOX.
 The most common use of raycasting is to determine the first object intersected by a ray.
 This is done by casting a virtual ray from a certain point in a direction and determining the first surface it intersected with.
-Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3</small>
+Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3
 ```
 {
     "DFIntRaycastMaxDistance": "3"
 }
 ```

-### Change DataSender Rate
-<small>aka dos not let you load games</small>
+### Change DataSender Rate <sup>a.k.a does not let you load games</sup>
 ```
 {
     "DFIntDataSenderRate": "-1"